 Many studies have seen a high BMI in people who do not get enough sleep.
 Some studies have seen a relationship between sleep and the way our bodies use nutrients for energy and how lack of sleep can affect hormones that control hunger urges.
 Visit our Sleep Deprivation and Deficiency Health Topic for more information about lack of sleep.

-stress and chronic stress affect the brain and trigger the production of hormones, such as cortisol, that control our energy balances and hunger urges.
+acute stress and chronic stress affect the brain and trigger the production of hormones, such as cortisol, that control our energy balances and hunger urges.
 Acute stress can trigger hormone changes that make you not want to eat.
 If the stress becomes chronic, hormone changes can make you eat more and store more fat.

 Childhood obesity remains a serious problem in the United States, and some populations are more at risk for childhood obesity than others.
 The risk of unhealthy weight gain increases as you age.
 Adults who have a healthy BMI often start to gain weight in young adulthood and continue to gain weight until 60 to 65 years old, when they tend to start losing weight.